sumitNITS/VoteTheGame/README.md

 ### About this app

-The microservices workprocess of this app are as follows
+The working of microservices are as follows

 - The main application (vote) is based on flask connected to a Redis database
 - The Redis database is connected to a worker service for processing the vote
-- The worker service is connected to a Postgresql database storing the vote result
+- The worker service is connected to a Postgresql database for storing the vote result
 - The vote results are being showcased using the result service